 The Michael Palin Centre for Stammering has some great resources for teachers, including a short video and suggestion sheets.

-Top Tips for Teachers, produced by Action for Stammering Children, features BSA trustee Abed Ahmed, who stammers himself and works as a secondary school teacher.
+Top Tips for Teachers, produced by Action for Stammering Children.

 Stammering can be seen as a disability under the Equality Act 2010 and schools therefore have a responsibility to make reasonable adjustments for pupils who stammer. – here are some examples of what these could look like.

 Take a look at our library, where BSA members can borrow books and DVDs.